raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 This tutorial explains how to boot your Raspberry Pi 3 from a USB mass storage device such as a flash drive or USB hard disk.
 Be warned that this feature is experimental and may not work with all USB mass storage devices.

 ## Program USB Boot Mode
-Before a Pi will boot from a mass storage device, it needs to be booted from an SD card with a config option to enable USB boot mode.
-This will set a bit in the OTP (One Time Programmable) memory in the Pi SoC that enables network booting.
+Before a Raspberry Pi will boot from a mass storage device, it needs to be booted from an SD card with a config option to enable USB boot mode.
+This will set a bit in the OTP (One Time Programmable) memory in the Raspberry Pi SoC that enables network booting.
 Once this is done, the SD card is no longer required.

-Install Raspbian lite (or heavy if you want) on the SD card in the normal way [See here](../../../installation/installing-images/README.md).
+Install Raspbian Lite (or Raspbian with PIXEL) on the SD card in the normal way [See here](../../../installation/installing-images/README.md).

 First, prepare the `/boot` directory with up to date boot files:
 ```